havarddj/typst-preview.el/README.md

 -   [ ] Sync memory files on save
 -   [ ] Solve some out of bounds problem? (jump to source on certain symbols)
 -   [ ] Refresh local variables of connected files when running clear-active-files

--   [x] Find a better way to get name of static-host _without_ searching websocket buffer
--   [x] Make sure we can have multiple files with same name (which emacs distinguishes with "filename.typ<dir>")
--   [x] Make compatible with tinymist in addition to typst-preview
--   [x] Build more robust restart functionality
-  + [x] add buffer-kill hook
-  + [x] Clear variables after stopping
-  + [x] When buffer closed, remove from list of active files
--   [x] Don't start processes on startup?
-Or at least don't open windows
--   [x] Option for pinning main document on a per-file basis
-	+ [x] respect file variable set in first line
-	+ [x] option to set file variable in beginning of file
--   [x] Open browsers in linux/windows, not just MacOS
--   [x] Ensure that opening several .typ instances works
--   [x] Clean up typst-preview-start
--   [x] Add license
--   [x] Put sample config with typst-lsp and typst-ts-mode in configuration sample
--   [x] Fix stop-process issue
--   [x] Optionally centre buffer on preview-to-source
--   [x] Migrate to README.md
--   [x] Add screencast
--   [x] Add dark mode option
--   [x] Fix global-minor-mode?